YStrauch/swagger-object-validator/README.md

 # Potentially breaking Changes
 ## 1.3.0
-- Fixed typo, changed ValidationErrorType from CONSTRAINTS_VIOATION to CONSTRAINTS_VIOLATION (added missing L)
+- Fixed typo, changed `ValidationErrorType` from 'CONSTRAINTS_VIOATION' to 'CONSTRAINTS_VIOLATION' (added missing L)
 - If you call `validateModel()` without a full-fledged spec (i.e. just the model definition), the first error step did previously not have a name.
 This was changed to the dedicated name 'root'.

 ## 1.4.0
+- The `ValidationErrorType` in `result.model` was changed from a numeric enum to a more verbose string enum.
+This will mainly affect JavaScript applications and their logic to handle specific validation errors.
+TypeScript applications should be unaffected if the enums were used as documented.
+The values changed from integers between 0 and 6 to 'MISSING_REQUIRED_PROPERTY', 'ADDITIONAL_PROPERTY', 'TYPE_MISMATCH', 'ENUM_MISMATCH', 'DATE_FORMAT', 'CONSTRAINTS_VIOLATION', and 'CUSTOM'.
-Added support for `uniqueItems`.
+- Added support for `uniqueItems`.
 Please also read about the default cap of 100 items [here](#Limiting-the-Unique-Items-Constraint).

 # Development
 Wanna help?
 Sure.
 Please make sure to use an IDE with TSLint and EditorConfig installed.
 Always work test-driven, for each feature or bug you fix there needs to be a test.